kubernetes/community/sig-contributor-experience/triage-team/triage.md

 ## How to Escalate

-Whenever you find out that an issue or PR is not active and it needs to be taken care, try the following escalation path.
+Whenever you find out that an issue or PR is not active and it needs to be taken care of, try the following escalation path.

 ### Leave a comment in the issue or PR

 "This issue hasn't been updated in 3 months.
 Are you still expecting to complete it in the current milestone?".
-It's helpful here to @ mention individuals you want an attention from.
+It's helpful here to @ mention individuals you want attention from.

 ### Send a message on the SIG slack channel or mailing list